Sukhi Dam

-Sukhi Dam is an embankment dam on the Sukhi River near the village of Dungarvat in Vadodara district of Gujarat, India.
+Sukhi Dam is an embankment dam on the Sukhi River near the village of Dungarvat in Chhota Udepur district of Gujarat, India.
 The primary purpose of the dam is the irrigation of a 31532 ha area with nearly 350 km of canals.
 It was built between 1978 and 1987.
 The dam is an earth-fill type with a masonry spillway section.